 Institutional Class

 Management Fees 1.00%

 Distribution and or Service (12b-1) Fees None

 Other Expenses 0.68%

 Total Annual Fund Operating Expenses 1.68%

 Fee Waiver and/or Expense Reimbursement(1) (0.53)%

-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement(1) 1.15%
+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (1) 1.15%

-(1) iM Global Partner Fund Management, LLC, (formerly, Litman Gregory Fund Advisors, LLC) ("iM Global" or the "Advisor"), the advisor to the SBH Focused Small Value Fund, has contractually agreed to limit the SBH Focused Small Value Fund's operating expenses (excluding any taxes, interest, brokerage commissions, borrowing costs, dividend expenses, acquired fund fees and expenses and extraordinary expenses) through April 30, 2024 to an annual rate of 1.15% for the Institutional Class (the "Operating Expense Limitation").
-This agreement may be renewed for additional periods not exceeding one (1) year and may be terminated by the Board of Trustees (the "Board") of Litman Gregory Funds Trust (the "Trust") upon sixty (60) days' written notice to iM Global. iM Global may also decline to renew this agreement by written notice to the Trust at least thirty (30) days before the renewal date.
-Pursuant to this agreement, iM Global may recoup reduced fees and expenses only within three (3) years from the end of the month in which the reimbursement took place, provided that the recoupment does not cause the Fund's annual expense ratio to exceed the lesser of (i) the expense limitation applicable at the time of that fee waiver and/or expense reimbursement or (ii) the expense limitation in effect at the time of recoupment.
+(1) iM Global Partner Fund Management, LLC, (formerly, Litman Gregory Fund Advisors, LLC) ('iM Global' or the "Advisor"), the advisor to the SBH Focused Small Value Fund, has contractually agreed to limit the SBH Focused Small Value Fund's operating expenses (excluding any taxes, interest, brokerage commissions, borrowing costs, dividend expenses, acquired fund fees and expenses and extraordinary expenses) through April 30, 2024 to an annual rate of 1.15% for the Institutional Class (the "Operating Expense Limitation").
+This agreement may be renewed for additional periods not exceeding one (1) year and may be terminated by the Board of Trustees (the "Board') of Litman Gregory Funds Trust (the "Trust") upon sixty (60) days' written notice to iM Global. iM Global may also decline to renew this agreement by written notice to the Trust at least thirty (30) days before the renewal date.
+Pursuant to this agreement, iM Global may recoup reduced fees and expenses ratio to exceed that the recoupment does not cause the Fund's annual expense ratio to exceed the lesser of (i) the expense limitation applicable at the time of that fee waiver and/or expense reimbursement or (ii) the expense limitation in effect at the time of recoupment.

 This example is intended to help you compare the cost of investing in the SBH Focused Small Value Fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the SBH Focused Small Value Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the SBH Focused Small Value Fund's operating expenses remain the same.
-The cost for the SBH Focused Small Value Fund reflects the net expenses of the SBH Focused Small Value Fund that result from the contractual expense limitation in the first year only.
+The example also assumes that your investment has a 5% return each year and that the SBH Focused Small Value Fund reflects the net expenses of the SBH Focused Small Value Fund reflects the net expenses of the SBH Focused Small Value Fund that result from the contractual expense limitation in the first year only.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: